hackebrot/labels/README.md

 ready to use the **labels** CLI to manage issue labels for a GitHub repository.
 The CLI comes with two commands: ``fetch`` and ``sync``.

-Both require you to specify the owner and the name of the GitHub repository using CLI options:
+Both commands require the owner and the name of the GitHub repository to fetch from or sync to.
+By default, **labels** tries to load this information from your local Git repository based on the URL for the `origin` remote repository.

+For example, if you run **labels** from your local clone of the [earth ][earth_repo] repository with `origin` set to `git@github.com:hackebrot/earth.git`, owner will be `hackebrot` and repo will be `earth`. 🌍

+You can override each of these values manually using the following CLI
+options:

 ```text
 -o, --owner TEXT     GitHub owner name